Abusive Conduct and Respectful Work Conditions

 5.1 Reporting and Resolving Abusive Conduct.
 An employee who believes that they or another employee have been subjected to abusive conduct may report, through a written abusive conduct complaint, the abusive conduct in accordance with either:

 5.1.1 PPM 3-31 Staff Employee Grievances (With Certain Provisions for Hourly Employees) where the employee reported to have engaged in abusive conduct is a staff employee; or

 5.1.2 PPMs 9-11, Informal Process and Informal Conciliatory Meeting and/or 9-12, Formal Hearing where the employee reported to have engaged in abusive conduct is a faculty member.

 The University will resolve the reports of abusive conduct consistent with those policies.
 Where the reported abusive conduct involves allegations of violence or potentially violent behavior, the recipient of the report should refer the report to the appropriate office consistent with PPM 3-67, Violence Prevention.
-Where the reported abusive conduct alleges discrimination or harassment based on a protected classification, as described in PPM 3-32, Discrimination, Harassment, and Sexual Misconduct (including Title IX), the recipient of the report must share that report with the AA/EO Office consistent with that policy.
+Where the reported abusive conduct alleges discrimination or harassment based on a protected classification, as described in PPM 3-32, Discrimination, Harassment, and Sexual Misconduct (including Title IX), the recipient of the report must share that report with the Office of Equal Opportunity consistent with that policy.
 In addition, an employee found to have been in violation of the standards set forth herein may be subject to disciplinary action under appropriate policy.